Terry Wharton

-Terence J. Wharton (born 1 July 1942) is an English former professional footballer who scored 98 goals in 347 appearances in the English Football League.
+Terence J. Wharton (1 July 1942 – 3 January 2026) was an English professional footballer who scored 98 goals in 347 appearances in the English Football League.
 He played as a winger for Wolverhampton Wanderers, Bolton Wanderers, Crystal Palace, Walsall and Kidderminster Harriers in a 17-year senior career spanning from 1957 to 1974.

 Outside of England he played for the Los Angeles Wolves, effectively Wolverhampton Wanderers under another name, in the United Soccer Association and for Durban City in South Africa.